Health & Safety

 The Global Peace Index consistently ranks Ireland as one of the most peaceful places to live.
 You can view this ranking on their interactive map by clicking here.

 Cork is a relatively safe city for its size.
+It is currently the 3rd safest in the world (2022 rankings).
 However, as in any other city, normal precautions regarding personal safety both on and off campus should be taken.
 If leaving the campus after dark, avoid poorly lit areas or areas that are not frequented by the public.
 Thankfully life on and about UCC campus is almost incident free.